algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/weekly_report6.md

 ### <u> Introduction </u>

-This week marks the 6th week of the Virutal Processor project.
+This week marks the 6th week of the Virtual Processor project.
 We are getting closer and closer to the final deadline.
-This week, we had fourteen hours of project available to us.
-Moreover, the Test Plan was due for the 16th of February.
+This week, we had fourteen hours of projects available to us.
+Moreover, the Test Plan was due on the 16th of February.

 ### <u> Ongoing Tasks</u>